spalfonsos/Tutorial_hpc_extended/tutorial/02_class2.md

   module load opencv
   source /home/salfonso/p3_env_nvl_test/bin/activate
   ```
-  We can create the bcpt_env.sh file to activate the env with the modules and activate it with : source bcpt_env.sh
+  We can create the bcpt_env.sh file to activate the env with the modules and activate it with : source bcpt_env.sh (from the directory when the folder is!)

   pip install --no-index gdown ipywidgets torchcam livelossplot opencv-python torchvision